Dev-Somesh/forge-studio-4K-FHD/README.md

 - **Native 4K Assets**: 3840 x 2160 pixels for pixel-perfect desktop clarity.
 - **Dynamic Orientation**: Specialized layout logic for **16:9 Landscape** and **9:16 Portrait**.
 - **Gemini 3 Pro Pipeline**: Access to high-tier neural cores for complex geometric synthesis.

+### 🏛️ Neural Gallery
+- **Reference Feed**: View masterwork presets stored in the `public/` folder.
+- **Style Cloning**: Instantly replicate the parameters of a gallery asset to use as a starting point for your own 4K generation.

 ### 🧠 Identity Matrix & Fandom
 - **Character Integration**: Stylized inclusion of Anime, Superhero, or Brand identities (Logo, Symbol, Silhouette).